OpenAtom-Linyaps/linyaps-doc/docs/en/guide/ll-cli/exec.md

 ll-service
 ```

-Use `ll-cli exec ` to enter the inside of the running Linglong container.
+Example of using `ll-cli exec` to get inside a running container:

 ```bash
 ll-cli exec 9c41c0af2bad4617aea8485f5aaeb93a /bin/bash
 ```

-Return to the `ll-service` terminal interface and find that it has entered the application sandbox.
+Return to the `ll-service` terminal interface and find that it has entered the application container.

 Use `ls -l /` to view the root directory structure.
 The output is as follows: